 In connection with a registered direct offering of Series F Preferred Stock and Series G Preferred Stock on February 15, 2022 and disclosed elsewhere in this Quarterly Report on Form 10-Q, on February 15, 2022, the Company issued the same investors warrants to purchase up to an aggregate of 125,000 shares of common stock for \$37.65 per share from April 15, 2022 until the fifth anniversary of the initial exercise date.
-The warrants were issued pursuant to Section 4(a)(2) and/or Rule 506(b) under Regulation D promulgated under the Securities Act.
+The warrants were issued pursuant to Section 4(a)(2) and/or Rule 506(b) under Regulation D promulgated under the Securities Act due to the fact the issuance of the warrants did not involve a public offering of securities and there was no solicitation or advertising.
+See "Management's Discussion and Analysis of Financial Condition; Recent Event; Unit and Prefunded S-3 Offering" for more information.